jericson/se2jekyll.rb/README.md

   If you want to
   [customize tags](https://github.com/pattex/jekyll-tagging), this is the option for you.
-Pass it any number of space-delimted strings like this:
+Pass it any number of space-delimited strings like this:

    ```